CZ-NIC/knot/doc/man_knotc.rst

 (\#) indicates an optionally blocking operation.

 The *-b* and *-f* options can be placed right after the command name.

+The `OK` response to triggering commands means that the command has been successfully sent to the server.
+To verify if the operation succeeded it's necessary to check the server log.

 Interactive mode
 ................